theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

      YouTube transcript, after Studio imports the transcript, click **Download Transcript for Editing**.
 You can then make your changes and upload the new file by clicking **Upload New Transcript**.)

    - If both edX and YouTube have a transcript for your video, but the edX transcript is out of date, you'll receive a message asking if you want to replace the edX transcript with the YouTube transcript.
-Click **Yes, replace the edX transcript with the YouTube transcript** to use the YouTube transcript.
+To use the YouTube transcript, click **Yes, replace the edX transcript with the YouTube transcript**.

    - If neither edX nor YouTube has a transcript for your video, and your transcript uses the .srt format, click **Upload New Transcript** to